-Nassington preschool has been running for over 30 years and has an excellent reputation as a provider of good quality childcare.
+Nassington preschool has been running since 1998 and has an excellent reputation as a provider of good quality childcare.
 We offer comprehensive care and education to all the children who attend.
 Our staff are caring, enthusiastic, experienced and well qualified.
 The setting is a member of the Preschool Learning Alliance – Charity number 1172148

 In August 2017 Nassington Pre School changed its charitable status from an unincorporated charity (Committee run organisation) to a Charitable Incorporated Organisation (CIO) which means it now has its own legal identity, separate from that of its Trustees.
 Unfortunately at present there isn’t a mechanism within Ofsted to convert from an unincorporated organisation to a CIO without registering again as a new Pre-School.
 As such after a thorough registration inspection, we were approved by Ofsted and issued with a new Registration Number: EY547792.
 We will not be given an Ofsted grade under this new number until the first inspection which can take up to a year after registration.
 Until this time please refer to our last two reports (2011 & 2016) both of which are Outstanding under our old Ofsted Number EY422326.

 On Friday 7th February 2020, OFSTED visited Nassington Pre-School to undertake an inspection of the setting.
 The Inspector spent a full day – including extended care – within the setting and undertook numerous observations, asked thorough questions of the staff, spoke to parents and of course, spoke with the children.

 We are really pleased to inform you that the Inspector provided the setting with a ‘GOOD’ rating in all areas.
 He was extremely impressed with the setting and what it offers to children and families and praised many areas.